 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Some may have noticed that I've not been writing here as much in the past couple of months.
+And I may revise the content as necessary.Some may have noticed that I've not been writing here as much in the past couple of months.
 For one thing, it's been conference season!
 Like a couple other folks, I've spoken at each of these in the last dozen+ weeks:

 - CFUnited Europe in mid March